 Drury University continues to receive national and international recognition.
 Here's a quick look at some of our most recent accomplishments.

 The National Survey of Student Engagement (NSSE) tracks how motivated and challenged students are, based on surveys of 135,000 students at more than 600 colleges and universities.
 Drury was awarded high marks in the survey, compared to other master's universities.
-View Drury's scores for 2007

-Drury is one of 13 colleges and universities nationwide chosen as "Institutions of Excellence in the First College Year" by The Policy Center on the First Year of College.
-The Policy Center identifies institutions doing an exemplary job of helping new students make a successful transition to the academic and social demands of college, as measured through reliable assessment.
+Drury is one of 13 colleges and universities nationwide chosen as “Institutions of Excellence in the First College Year” by The Policy Center on the First Year of College.

 Drury was honored for its commitment to global education when it was named on the Association of American Colleges and Universities list of More Reasons for Hope: Diversity Matters in Higher Education.
 One of 32 institutions selected for the honor, Drury was recognized for its former Global Perspectives 21 curriculum, in which "students gain an understanding of global issues both locally and beyond our borders, competency in a second language, communication skills, reasoning and problem-solving skills, and a greater awareness and understanding of other cultures."